lecongdoo3/HIT140_Group_9_Assignment_1/README.md

 The goal of this project is to find a set of specific features that can tell apart individuals with Parkinson's disease from those without it.

 ## Data
-The origin of the data: A .txt file given by our lecturer.

-A study conducted the voice recordings of 20 people with Parkinson's and 20 without, with each participant contributing 26 voice samples.
-These samples were then broken down into various acoustic characteristics using a software named Praat.
+We use a dataset provided by our lecturer in a .txt file.
+The original study collected voice recordings from 20 individuals with Parkinson's disease and 20 without.
+Each of these participants contributed 26 voice samples, and these were analyzed for different acoustic characteristics using software called Praat.

 Learn more about Praat software: https://www.fon.hum.uva.nl/praat/